rajann44/django-pinax/README.md

-# Pinax Project (2010 Era)
+# Pinax Project

-This is a Pinax project created to demonstrate the state of Django social web development in 2010.
-Pinax was one of the first comprehensive Django project templates that bundled together common social web features.
+A Django-based social web platform built with Pinax.
+This project demonstrates how to build a feature-rich social website using Django and Pinax.

 ## Features